dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 ### Supplying arbitrary .zip archive

 In some scenarios, you might not have the app/apk available because you will build it in Helix.
-Or you might need to send multiple apps and run XHarness commands over them.
+Alternatively, you might need to send multiple apps and run XHarness commands over them.
 In these cases, you can point the SDK to a .zip archive with your payloads.
 The SDK will add some scripts needed for clean execution inside of this .zip archive and send it to Helix.
 The .zip archive will be extracted for you in the working directory.